tluong1116/lottery_odds/README.md

 # Lottery Odds Analysis

-*This analysis was done as part of dataquest practice.*
+*This analysis was done as part of dataquest practice.
+Just uploaded to github when I am moving to a different laptop.*

 The lottery is relatively inexpensive.
 In the US, the usual price people will pay for a lottery ticket is in the range of $2-$5, with the promise of a huge jackpot prize.
 Naturally, it is seen as a socially acceptable form of gambling.
 However, for a minority, this form of entertainment escalate into an addiction.